ppamintuznriva/hortus-notarum/src/site/notes/Digital Gardening/What tools do you use?.md

 > [!quote]  ==The slip-box (the best program is free)==

 [Obsidian](https://obsidian.md/) again - Great for making bi-directional links, and easy enough to learn (I have close to zero computer science background and I learned it fine.
 Like most things, patience and enthusiasm will get you through).
-Wonderful and generous folks in the community who build plugins, answer questions, make tutorials, etc.
+The community is filled with wonderful, clever, and generous folks in the community who build plugins, answer questions, make tutorials, etc.

 > [!quote] ==An editor (whatever works best for you: very good ones are free)==